cecilekremer/mpox_transmission/README.md

 * ~Check data on previous vaccination --> can we use it in estimation of incubation period?~

-* Check symptom onset dates for very negative serial intervals --> mistakes in data?
+* Check symptom onset dates for very negative serial intervals --> mistakes in data? max.
+21 days between questionnaire and symptom onset

 * ~***Incubation period***: vary the lower bound of exposure window to see the impact on estimates~